Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 ## Data Consumer Examples

 The following code examples demonstrate how data consumers can use the Microsoft Azure Python SDK for Purview Sharing to manage their sharing activity.
-**uuid should be replaced with real share ids!!! do it in the samples?????**

 ### Create a Received Share Client